priyanshisharma/Leetcoding-Challenge/July/Readme.md

 # July-Leetcoding-Challenge

-This repository contains the solutions I submitted during the July Leetcoding Challenge.
+This repository contains the solutions to the July Leetcoding Challenge.
 Below are the links of questions on LeetCode if you wish to try them yourself!

 * Day 1 - https://leetcode.com/problems/arranging-coins/
 * Day 2 - https://leetcode.com/problems/binary-tree-level-order-traversal-ii/